Tigran Sargsyan: Social programs

-Development of electronic government

-Tigran Sargsyan government adopted a program for development of electronic government.
+During a press conference with Georgian prime-minister Tigran Sargsyan answered question on North-South Highway: "For the first time in history Armenia will have a modern highway, meeting international standards and requirements that cars will have opportunity to cross Georgia border at high speed.
+Our Georgian partners implement a similar program with Asian Development Bank."Tigran Sargsyan government adopted a program for development of electronic government.
 Specially for that task specialists were invited from Estonia, which was considered one of the best electronic government systems around the world.
 At first stages electronic document flow was launched at Yerevan Municipality, Central Bank, as well as Mulberry system, which in 2011 included 35 state institutions.
 System was used by a number of private companies, i.e. ArmRosGazProm and Nairit Factory.
 System made it possible for citizens to check processing of their applications and documents, as well as watching activity of government, budget expenditures, etc.

 Before system launching level of computerization was rather low: 200 employees has average of 60 computers.
 At first stages Government staff, Ministry of Foreign Affairs, Ministry of Finance and Ministry of Territorial Administration became experimental platforms for system launching.
 First stage was over by end of 2008.
 During 2009 rest of ministries and regional staff joined the system.

 According to David Sargsyan, head of Government staff in 2008 – 2013, necessity of such a system development was included in Serzh Sargsyan election program.

+Infastrcture

 Road construction

 Tigran Sargsyan government increased expenses on road building, completing construction of 1576.9 km roads and 60 bridges, which is twice more than construction level in 1997 – 2006.
 Average budget for road building reached 22.6 billion drams against 13.7 billions in the period before.
 Average length of road constructed reached 315 km per year against 164 in the past.